 With the assistance of Mrs. Dorothy McBride, who was raised in the cottage, Laganscape, in conjunction with Castlereagh Borough Council, has fully restored the Lock Keeper’s Cottage, which is now open to the public when our Volunteer Heritage Guides are available to man the cottage.
 Groups are facilitated outside these times.
 We are greatly indebted to our volunteer Heritage Guides who run the cottage on our behalf.

 Works on Lock No.3, are now complete.
-The project on Lock No.3 is taking place in partnership with the Department of Culture Arts and Leisure (DCAL) and is being delivered through Laganscape.
+The project on Lock No.3 took place in partnership with the Department of Culture Arts and Leisure (DCAL) now the Department for Infrastructure (DfI) and was delivered through Laganscape.

 Laganscape aims to encourage involvement of people who care passionately about their local area.
 The volunteer programme was launched in May 2008 and has been a remarkable success.
 Our volunteers show utmost commitment to their roles whether they are working in the Lock Keeper's Cottage, carrying out a wide range of conservation focused tasks or surveying and photographing the huge diversity of native species in the Regional Park.
 They are an enthusiastic and diverse group from all walks of life and all around the globe and are considered integral to the success of the project.
 Many of them have commented that the dynamics of the group have led to genuine long lasting friendships that have extended beyond the parameters of the project.
 Laganscape volunteers are engaged in both the planning and delivery of projects.
 To this end they have a deep sense of pride and ownership for their local patch and the future sustainability of the programme.
 Their dedication and willingness to learn makes the Laganscape volunteer programme unique and a joy to be part of.